 - Mind over Manners: Jean's telepathy shows up unexpectedly due to the stress of seeing the future and knowing her future self dies (more than once).
 Kitty has to repeatedly remind her it's considered extremely impolite to read minds without permission.
 Jean apologizes, but her curiosity gets the better of her quite a bit.
 Sometimes Hilarity Ensues, sometimes it leads to awkward moments, but most times she can't believe what people have done.
-She's getting better by the time she meets Miles Morales, and later expresses genuine gratitude to Xavier's Evil Offspring (leader of the Future Brotherhood) for reminding her why this is so important with his rampant abuse of his own considerable Psychic Powers.
+She's getting better by the time she meets Miles Morales, and later expresses genuine gratitude to Xavier's Antagonistic Offspring (leader of the Future Brotherhood) for reminding her why this is so important with his rampant abuse of his own considerable Psychic Powers.

 - Mind Rape: She tried to do it on Teen Angel again in Issue 11, but the Stepford Triplets stop her.

 - Most Common Superpower: Depending on the Artist... even though she's still a teenager.
 Mostly, however, she's drawn with a more realistic build.